Immediate summary

 Terrain: wide road, steady climb, accessible forest

-- very good compromise between speed and visibility
+• very good compromise between driving and visibility

-A sure bet for a simple, enjoyable outing.
+A safe bet for a simple and pleasant outing.

 Distance: 30—40 min